JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

     11.0  12.0  13.0  14.0  15.0  16.0  17.0  18.0  19.0  20.0

-First we need to compute appropriate assignments that are applicable to our data set.
+First we need to compute appropriate assignments that are applicable to our data container ``X``.
 Ideally these assignments should follow some repartitioning strategy.
 For this example we will use :func:`kfolds`, which we introduced in a previous section.
 In particular we will compute the sequence of assignments for a 5-fold repartitioning.

 .. code-block:: jlcon